 My first deployment, Saudi Arabia, Readiness Flight Commander

-I oversaw emergency management for Eskan Village—which at the time was headquarters for Joint Task Force Southwest Asia enforcing the southern no fly zone in Iraq.
-While I was there, we oversaw protection of the base and security for the Headquarters.
-We were able to get first hand real world experience supporting our wing leadership when the USS Cole was bombed while in port.
+I oversaw emergency management for Eskan Village—which at the time was headquarters for Joint Task Force Southwest Asia enforcing the southern no-fly zone in Iraq.
+While I was there, we oversaw the protection of the base and security for the Headquarters.
+We were able to get first-hand real-world experience supporting our wing leadership when the USS Cole was bombed while in port.
 It was a crash course in emergency management.